 - August 17th: Interviewing Jo Walton at her reading at Powell’s (Portland, 7 PM), with music by Sassafrass: Trickster & King.

 - August 19-23: Sasquan (Worldcon, Spokane) panels, reading from “Dogs of Peace” and concert by Sassafrass: Trickster & King.

 - Spring Quarter 2015:

-- Renaissance Humanism (graduate course with hands-on rare books work, open to undergraduates upon request)
+- Renaissance Humanism (Tuesday 3 to 5:50; graduate course with hands-on rare books work, hosted in the rare books rooms of the library, open to undergraduates upon request)

 - Winter Quarter 2016: on leave.